John Oliver Exposes Sean Hannity’s Lies About Portland Protesters

-On Sunday night, John Oliver kicked off the latest edition of his acclaimed late-night show Last Week Tonight by addressing the ongoing brutalizing of Black Lives Matter protesters by Trump’s federal agents in Portland, Oregon.
+On Sunday night, John Oliver kicked off the latest edition of his acclaimed late-night show, Last Week Tonight, by addressing the ongoing brutalizing of Black Lives Matter protesters by President Trump’s federal agents in Portland, Oregon.

 “The protests in Portland have actually been going on daily for nearly two months now, since the killing of George Floyd,” said Oliver.
 “But the deployment of federal agents was a sharp escalation of questionable legality, and yet, to hear the president tell it, he had no choice and it was a terrific idea.”